-Home » The Valley Law Group Family Law Firm Practice Areas » Marital Agreements » Postnuptial Agreement Services in Arizona
+Home » The Valley Law Group Family Law Firm Practice Areas » Marital Agreements in Arizona » Postnuptial Agreement Services in Arizona

 Much like a prenuptial agreement, a postnuptial (or postmarital) agreement can dictate how financial debts, obligations, and assets will be split if the two parties should ever divorce.
 Some couples see a need for postnuptial agreements when they embark on a new financial challenge and wish to establish boundaries of ownership and responsibility.
 This could include purchasing real estate assets, accruing debt for a specific purpose, or starting a new business.

 Postnuptial agreements are a great way to provide financial security and peace of mind for couples in Arizona.
 Postnuptial agreements allow couples to legally define how their assets, debts, and income will be allocated if their marriage were to end in divorce or death, thereby relieving any financial strains that such unfortunate circumstances may bring.